 The fact that more and more people are ready to have bariatric surgery comes as no surprise considering the startling statistics on obesity released by the Centers for Disease Control and Prevention, as per which nearly 36.5% of the adults in the US are clinically obese.

-Did you know that Tijuana is a great destination for Americans as it is just about 17 miles from San Diego, California?
-Take first step towards your weight loss journey now.
+Tijuana is a great destination for Americans as it is just about 17 miles from San Diego, California.
+Take the first step towards your weight loss journey now.
 Get yourself evaluated for Free!